anajuliabit/anajuliabit/README.md

 - I'm a mom to 3 adorable cats 🐱
 - I'm Brazilian 🇧🇷
-- Surfing is my go-to activity 🏄‍♀️
+- Surfing is my go-to activity 🏄‍♀
 - This year, my reading list includes so far: Sapiens A Brief History of Humankind, The Alchemist, Man's Search for Meaning, Atomic Habits, and currently Thinking fast and slow📚
-- I've adopted nihilism as a part of my worldview and always welcome a hearty discussion on life, existence, and everything in between 🌌

 ## 🌐 Connect With Me